Have the freshest free hiking tips sent to you each month!

 Indeed, it takes some coin to purchase the highest end lightweight backpacking equipment, but it could be the best investment you ever made if it spares you a sore back and gives you more time to explore the backcountry.

-Or if you adhere to the RayWay of Mr. Jardine, you should be sewing your own lightweight hiking gear!
-He even gives you sewing tips on the link I shared above.
+If you adhere to the RayWay of Mr. Jardine, you should be sewing your own lightweight hiking gear!

 Some gear stores will rent the backpacking gear, something I highly recommend before making an investment in any hiking equipment that has a high price point.